Themes of the Theophany

 The Magi were the vanguard of the Gentiles, foreshadowing the conversion of the nations as foretold in Isaiah.
 As we can see from the Galatians quote, ethnicity, along with other hitherto defining identities, would now be unified in Christ, making us all descendants of Abraham, whose Covenant with God is observed by Christ’s circumcision (celebrated between the Nativity and Theophany).
 So the Magi, being the first foreigners to arrive, were also forerunners, but not THE Forerunner, whom we know to be St. John the Baptizer of Christ, who saw his task as participating in the inevitable ‘increase’ of Christ’s revelation to the world.

 Water has many properties: in a river like the Jordan, where our Lord was baptised, it flows, whereby in a lake it is still. in Chinese philosophy, water is soft and flexible, but can erode hard rocks in its movement, whereas in its stillness is found its energy.
 In our personality and purpose, we must strive to be like Christ, having ‘put Him on’ in Baptism.
-Consider how God became man - and like the water that He had created to give life and in which He was proclaimed in the Trinity - to cleanse, purify and sanctify (but not to sanitize); to calm, pacificate and subdue (but not to repress); to heal, reconcile and repair the relationship between Him and man, not to restore it to its former nature.
+Consider how God became man - and like the water that He had created to give life and in which He was proclaimed in the Trinity - to cleanse, purify and sanctify (but not to sanitize); to calm, pacificate and subdue (but not to repress); to heal, reconcile and repair the relationship between Him and man, not to restore it to its former nature, which was the result of the Fall.
 It is in the Theophany that the sealing of New Covenant is heralded.

 There is a history regarding the feasts we celebrate at this time of year, starting with the Nativity, an event caught up in the realities of life such as paying taxes, but through which both time and space have been sanctified in eternity.
 The terminology of 'Epiphany' for a Feast that in the West marks the visitation of the Magi, is also applied by Orthodox churches to Christ's baptism, often because westerners may not be familiar with the term 'Theophany'.
 There is no doubt that the two words are closely related, and there is nothing wrong with the word 'Epiphany', wherever it is applied.
 We should certainly remind ourselves that Christ was born for all and that the Magi were the precursors of the multi-ethnic and multi-racial Christianity of today, which is found across the nations.
 Yet 'Theophany' encapsulates the fullness of Christ's baptism with its revelation, in the waters of the Jordan, of the Father, Son and Holy Spirit, at which nature rejoices.
 All of this is marked to in our Orthodox baptism, which in turn marks us and through which we endeavour to make our mark on this fallen world.
 We are working to be worthy of having 'put on Christ' in His birth and death, in the certain promise of His holy resurrection.